 - Repeat the turning and basting process for the meat every two minutes for a total of 10 minutes or 165 degrees for internal temp (chicken).
 Chicken should have nice grilled marks.

 - Marinating time can be as short as 1 hour.
 I always marinate the meat overnight for a more robust flavor.

 - Pre-season the grilling grates by putting some cooking oil on a paper towel and wiping that along the grates to keep the meat from sticking.

 - This huli huli marinade can be used on other proteins.

-- Serve with steamed rice and Macaroni Salad.
+- Serve with steamed rice, or Coconut Rice, and Macaroni Salad.